401-advanced-javascript-bmj/lab-12-auth-server/REPORT.md

 _Above and beyond 'node' and 'linux', what dependencies or core requirements exist for this framework?
 Can it play at AWS/Heroku?
 Does it require a certain database?_

 It is currently setup to work with Mongo but it can work with any other DB.
-There's no reason to believe that we can't deploy this app on another provider.
+It's currently deployed on Heroku, there's no reason to believe that we can't deploy this app on another provider.

 #### Ramp-Up Projections